-The Heavenly Virtues correspond to each individual sin: lust, Chastity; greed, Generosity; gluttony, Temperance; envy, Kindness; anger, Meekness; pride, Humility; and sloth, Diligence.
-Focus on the virtues which overcome the sins.
-All other sins stem from one or more Deadly Sins, and the development of Heavenly Virtues is an effective paradigm to sainthood.
+Heavenly Virtues correspond to Deadly Sins: Chastity, lust; Generosity, greed; Temperance, gluttony; Kindness, envy; Meekness, anger; Humility, pride; and Diligence, sloth.
+Focus on the virtues to overcome the sins.
+Other sins stem from one or more Deadly Sins, and developing Heavenly Virtues is an effective paradigm to sainthood.

-Chastity would help us to avoid a lustful world conducive, for instance, to adultery, rape and passion homicide.
+Chastity helps to avoid lust conducive, for instance, to adultery, rape and passion homicide.

-Generosity should excel in materialistic America where wealth is obnoxiously concentrated in 1% of the population.
+Generosity should grow in America where wealth is obnoxiously concentrated in 1% of the population.

 Temperance prevents excessive gratification, for instance, in eating and drinking.
 Temperance is the ability to control unreasonable gratification.

-Kindness, unbiased love, overcomes the sin of envy, which causes a rift in our relationships with God and our neighbor.
-Consider that God blesses His children in different ways and examine the blessings He has bestowed upon you.
+Kindness overcomes the sin of envy causing a rift with God and neighbor.
+God blesses His children in different ways and consider your blessings.

 Humility would have prevented Lucifer’s rebellion against God and Humanity’s living woes.
-“For everyone who exalts himself will be humbled, but the one who humbles himself will be exalted.”
-(Luke 14:11) America generally claims that Wall Street abounds in greed and in urgent need of humility.
+“For everyone who exalts himself will be humbled, but who humbles himself will be exalted.”
+(Luke 14:11)

-Diligence helps us to fulfill our duties and to cultivate work ethics.
-We should develop our talents rather than allowing sloth to undermine them.
-We should diligently seek help to treat clinical depression which is conducive to sloth.
+Diligence helps to fulfill duties and cultivate work ethics.
+Develop talents and prevent sloth to undermine them.